 If bicycling is to be considered an alternative to driving there needs to be more direct and safe options.
 Without these new connections, cyclists in many cases are forced to go to the highway to get from one neighborhood to another, to get to Sunset Park, or to the trail system.

 Entrance to Sunset Park on Sunset Drive

-Searching for the trail entrance on Shelby Drive
+Searching for the trail entrance on Shelby Drive Trail sign behind the Shelby Drive storage yard

 The Sunset Park pedestrian bridge over Carroll Canyon Wash